Geometric extensions of many-particle Hardy inequalities: Abstract

 \section{Abstract}

-The so-called ground state representation for the Laplacian on a subdomain of $\mathbb{R}^n$ is used to derive certain many-particle Hardy inequalities in a simple and systematic way.
+Certain many-particle Hardy inequalities are derived in a simple and systematic way using the so-called ground state representation for the Laplacian on a subdomain of $\mathbb{R}^n$.
 This includes geometric extensions of the standard Hardy inequalities to involve volumes of simplices spanned by a subset of points.
 Clifford/multilinear algebra is employed to simplify geometric computations.
+These results and the techniques involved are relevant for classes of exactly solvable quantum systems such as the Calogero-Sutherland models and their higher-dimensional generalizations, as well as for membrane matrix models, and models of more complicated particle interactions of geometric character.

 \arraycolsep{2pt} \arraystretch{1.2}